MUSIC AT ST RICHARD'S

 The National Curriculum for music aims to ensure that all pupils:

 • Perform, listen to, review and evaluate music

 • Be taught to sing, create and compose music

 • Understand and explore how music is created, produced and communicated.

-St Richard’s CE Primary School music education inspires and engages children to foster a love of the subject, raising self-confidence, developing individual talents and nurturing a sense of achievement.
 Music is a universal language that embodies one of the highest forms of creativity binding all cultures and beliefs.
+At St Richard’s CE Primary School music education inspires and engages children to foster a love of the subject, raising self-confidence, developing individual talents and nurturing a sense of achievement.
 We believe that music in an integral part of a child’s development at all levels and abilities aiming to inspire their imaginations.
-At St Richard’s we share a love of singing, often performing in a variety of locations including at our own Christmas nativities.
+St Richard’s is a ‘singing school’ where children of all backgrounds and abilities are included and encouraged to perform in a variety of locations including at our own Christmas nativities, local festivals and the O2 Arena.
 Music at St Richard’s covers a range of musical skills within all year groups exploring the various musical elements including pulse, rhythm and pitch.
 Pupils will have the opportunity to learn at least one musical instrument and perform in a variety of settings.
 Music has no boundaries and is inclusive and accessible for all.
 We believe music can supports positive mental health, provide a platform for expressing emotions and brings our community together.